tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

         )
         .containingDefaultSpacing(UIEdgeInsets(top: 10, left: 0, bottom: 10, right: 0))

-Now let's say we want to support multiple action buttons, and have the centered horizontally in the container view.
+Now let's say we want to support multiple action buttons, and have the row of them centered horizontally in the container view.
 Since centering a group along the same axis we are adding them cannot be done sequentially, we can wrap the group in another layout view to accomplish this:

     let layoutView = SQLayoutView.autosizedView(addedTo: self.view, layoutInsets: .zero)
         .containingArrangedItem(titleLabel)